About Parent Hacks

 Tell us what you think about a hack.
 Applaud it.
 Respectfully disagree with it.
 Improve upon it.
 The more people talk about a hack, the more useful it becomes.

 Got a tip of your own?
 Send it in!
 Email firstname.lastname@example.org with the subject line HACK SUBMISSION and your bit of brilliance will come straight to the editor.
-If you've already written up your hack on your blog or website, send us a link so we can pass it on.

-Please do NOT try to pass product review requests as hacks.
+We do not accept unsolicited guest posts.
+Also, please do NOT try to pass product review requests as hacks.
 See Product Review Guidelines.

 If you've searched the site in vain looking for a solution to your parenting problem, email email@example.com with the subject line I NEED ADVICE.
 We often post community members' questions.
 Perhaps we can offer some wisdom.
 At the very least we can commiserate.